-Krull (1987, 1989) showed that the slope, α , could be used to measure the extent of V-on-C coarticulation.
+Krull (1989) showed that the slope, $\alpha$ , could be used to measure the extent of V-on-C coarticulation.
 The theory behind this is as follows.
-The more that a consonant is influenced by a vowel, the less the formant transitions converge to a common locus and the greater the slope in the plane of vowel onset frequency xvowel target frequency.
-This is illustrated for two hypothetical cases of F2-transitions in the syllables [bɛ] and [bo] in Fig.7.
-On the left, the F2 transitions converge to a common locus: in this case, F2-onset is completely unaffected by the following vowel (the anticipatory V-on-C coarticulation at the vowel onset is zero).
-From another point of view, there is no sense in which the vowel target could be predicted if the vowel onset is known (since the vowel onsets are the same for $[b\epsilon]$ and [bo]).
+The more that a consonant is influenced by a vowel, the less the formant transitions converge to a common locus and the greater the slope in the plane of vowel onset frequency by vowel target frequency.
+This is illustrated for two hypothetical cases of F2 transitions in the syllables [be] and [bo] in Figure 3.6.
+On the left, the F2 transitions converge to a common locus: in this case, F2 onset is completely unaffected by the following vowel (the anticipatory V-on-C coarticulation at the vowel onset is zero).
+From another point of view, the vowel target could not be predicted from a knowledge of the vowel onset (since the vowel onsets are the same for [bc] and [bo]).
 On the right is the case of maximum coarticulation: in this case, the V-on-C coarticulation is so strong that there is no convergence to a common locus and the formant onset is the same as the formant target (i.e., the formant target is completely predictable for any known value of formant onset).
-In the panels on the right, these hypothetical data were plotted in the formant target x formant onset plane.
+In the panels on the right, these hypothetical data were plotted in the formant target by formant onset plane.
 The line that connects these points is the locus equation, and it is evident that the two cases of zero and maximal coarticulation differ in the lines' slopes which are 0 and 1 respectively.

-It is possible to re-write (8) in terms of the locus frequency, L (Harrington & Cassidy, 1999):
+It is possible to re-write (3) in terms of the locus frequency, L (Harrington & Cassidy, 1999):

-(9) $$F{ON} = \alpha F_T + L (1 - \alpha)$$
+$$F{ON} = \alpha F_T + L(1 - \alpha) \tag{4}$$

-From (9), it becomes clear that when α is zero, $F{ON} = L$ (i.e., the vowel onset equals the locus frequency as in Fig. 7 left) and when α is 1, $F_O = F_T$ (i.e., the vowel onset equals the vowel target as in Fig. 7 right).
-More importantly, the fact that the slope varies between 0 and 1 can be used to infer the magnitude of V-on-C coarticulation.
-This principle is illustrated for some /dVd/ syllables produced by an Australian English male speaker in Fig. 8.
+From (4), it becomes clear that when $\alpha$ is zero, $F{ON} = L$ (i.e., the vowel onset equals the locus frequency as in Figure 3.6 left) and when $\alpha$ is 1, $F_O = F_T$ (i.e., the vowel